anur0n/academic-personal-webpage-kickstart/content/post/Naive-bayes-classifier/index.md

 summary = "About implementation of Naive Bayes Text classifier to classify fashion products based on product description"
 +++

-Searching for something is an inevitable part now.
-So, let's see, the basics of implementing a search engine.
-Here we will search for Life Style products which will based on [this](https://www.kaggle.com/paramaggarwal/fashion-product-images-small) data set which contains information on thousands of life style products.
-We will see _How to create **Index** and **rank** the results we get from the search_

-But before that let's talk about the pre-processing of our data.
+Text classification plays an important role in information mining.
+Basically text classification is identifying the class based on some text (Description, Review etc).
+There are many algorithms for classification, but for text classification Naive Bayes classification gives overall good performance.
+I implemented a text classifier using Naive Bayes algorithm to classify the product category based on product description.
+The classifier is based on [this](https://www.kaggle.com/paramaggarwal/fashion-product-images-small) data set which contains information on thousands of life style products.

 ## Data Pre-processing
 The data set I choose had a csv file with products in the row.
 It had some small attributes in each column.
 To search over the properties and product description I combined all the properties and the description in one column.
 There were some rows with empty description filed.
 I removed those products.

 Next, I removed the most common words which itself doesn't carry any significance like 'a', 'an', 'to', 'for'.
 These are called stopwords.
 Next we will use [Lemmatization](https://nlp.stanford.edu/IR-book/html/htmledition/stemming-and-lemmatization-1.html) (Finding the root word of a term) and [Stemming](https://nlp.stanford.edu/IR-book/html/htmledition/stemming-and-lemmatization-1.html) (Trimming the last part of a word based on set of rule) to find similar words.